Asynchronous Video Interviews change Flexible Shift Hiring

 • Asynchronous video interviews speed hiring and fit shift patterns by letting candidates record at any time.

-• Keep initial recordings short, role specific and mobile friendly to maximise uptake.
+• Keep initial recordings short, role-specific, and mobile-friendly to maximise uptake.

-• Use consistent scoring rubrics, multiple reviewers and blind review where possible to reduce bias.
+• Use consistent scoring rubrics, multiple reviewers, and blind review where possible to reduce bias.

-• Measure interview completion, time to hire and early retention to prove impact.
+• Measure interview completion, time to hire, and early retention to prove impact.

-• Start with a pilot, train reviewers, integrate with your ATS and iterate based on KPIs.
+• Start with a pilot, train reviewers, integrate with your ATS, and iterate based on KPIs.

 Introduction